 Buddha Soul Organic Fusion is a restaurant located in the beautiful area of Padang Padang on the Bukit Peninsula.
 They specialize in wholesome food and offer many gluten-free, vegetarian and vegan options.
 You can choose to sit outside in front of the restaurant, inside or outside in the courtyard.
-Attached to the restaurant you’ll also find a boutique which sells both men and women’s yoga apparel.
+Attached to the restaurant you’ll also find a boutique that sells both men and women’s yoga apparel.

 On my second visit to Bali back in 2012, an Australian surfer recommended we try Buddha Soul because of their “bloody tasty veggie burritos”.
 From that day on I was hooked.
 I think I have to go as far as saying Buddha Soul is my favorite restaurant in the world.
 Healthy food rich in flavor, does it get any better?
-They have an extensive menu and I have yet to try a something I didn’t like.
+They have an extensive menu and I have yet to try something I didn’t like.

 My favorite dish is the green pasta with chicken, lots of veggies and a creamy lemon sauce.
 Yum!
 I’ve had it for breakfast, lunch and dinner.
 Yes, it is that good!
 My second favorite item on the menu is the monster burrito with vegetable fries (not the one below, that is the breakfast burrito).
 The flavors burst in your mouth and the fries are always perfectly crispy.
 It’s huge so you can easily share it with a friend.
-To top it off Buddha Soul also offer a range of gluten free cakes and other sweet treats.
+To top it off Buddha Soul also offers a range of gluten-free cakes and other sweet treats.

 Prices are a tad higher than some other places in the area, but definitely worth it for what you get.

 You might also like: 9 of Bali’s best budget hotels, villas & Airbnbs